tylersayshi/ark-proto/packages/prototypey/README.md

 # prototypey

-A (soon-to-be) fully-featured sdk for developing lexicons with typescript.
+A fully-featured sdk for developing lexicons with typescript.

 ## Installation